-Investment properties are stated in the Group's consolidated statement of financial position at cost, while their fair value for the purpose of disclosure is determined only in the notes to the consolidated financial statements.
+Investment properties are stated in the Group's consolidated financial position at cost less depreciation and impairment (if any), and their fair value is disclosed in the notes attached to the consolidated financial statements.

-The Group has measured the fair value of the investment properties by engaging an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.
+The Group's management has estimated the fair value of its investment properties on December 31, 2019, by an independent valuation expert with a recognized professional qualification and experience in the real estate site.